 You’ll find amazing dog apple treat recipes online, so research away and see what works best for your furry bestie.

 This type of seaweed contains a large amount of amino acids for your pup.
-It’s also super high in fiber.
+It’s also super high in fiber and contains a lot of iron.

 Always consult your vet before changing your puppy’s diet.